ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var query = appl;  // string | The query - a partial or full ingredient name. var number = 10;  // decimal? | The number of results to return (between 1 and 100). (optional) var metaInformation = false;  // bool? | Whether to return more meta information about the ingredients. (optional) var intolerances = false;  // bool? | A comma-separated list of intolerances.
-All found ingredients must not cause problems for people with one of the given tolerances.
+            var query = appl;  // string | The partial or full ingredient name. var number = 10;  // decimal? | The number of results to return (between 1 and 100). (optional) var metaInformation = false;  // bool? | Whether to return more meta information about the ingredients. (optional) var intolerances = false;  // bool? | A comma-separated list of intolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. (optional)

             try
             {